goatns90/yeawan2.github.io/content/research/topic-5/index.md

 {{< figure src="../topic-5/QCM.png" title="QCM-based real-time aerosol mass concentration sensor" >}}

 Ambient air pollution is a critical risk factor for human diseases.
-Despite advances in aerosol sensor technology, acruate measurement of aeorosol mass concentration still depends on gravimetric method by measuring weight of filters after sampling large volume of air.
-In this study, we are developing a **real-time aersol mass sensing system** based on a quartz crystal microbalance (QCM) that can accurately measure the fine mass of airborne particles.
-We employed inertial impactors to separate particles by size, enabling direct measurement of PM1, PM2.5, and PM10.  <p>
+Despite advances in aerosol sensor technology, accurate measurement of aeorosol mass concentration still depends on gravimetric method by measuring weight of filters after sampling large volume of air.
+In this study, I am developing a **real-time aersol mass sensing system** based on a quartz crystal microbalance (QCM) that can accurately measure the fine mass of airborne particles.
+I designed inertial impactors to separate particles by size, enabling direct measurement of PM1, PM2.5, and PM10 using QCM.  <p>

 **Related projects**<p>